dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

 "snap" than "string", particularly for bridge lines with diameters much smaller than the nozzle.

+In general it's probably best to just set the nozzle temperature to whatever is normally used for that fillament.
+For heated chambers, it may be worth it to slightly lower the chamber temperature.

 ### Fan Speeds

 Higher fan speeds increase cooling rates and should reduce sag.
 However, very strong fans could blow the the bridges away before they "set", potentially increasing sag, introducing sideways displacement, and maybe even "snapping".

+In general using max fan speeds is probably best, unless the extruder fan is particularly powerful.

 ### Print Speeds